 NFL predictions, picks against the spread for every Wild Card Weekend game

-NFL picks against the spread for every Wild Card Weekend game originally appeared on NBC Sports Chicago
+NFL picks against the spread for every Wild Card Weekend game originally appeared on NBC Sports Boston

 The 2023 NFL playoffs have arrived.